Herbie Collins: Controversy and retirement

 The 1926 tour of England would be Collins's last.
 Partly as a result of a wet English summer, the first four Tests of the five-Test series ended in draws.
 Collins had a disappointing tour, suffering from neuritis and in constant pain from arthritis.
 He missed the Third and Fourth Tests when admitted to hospital but recovered to resume his place as captain for the Fifth Test.

 The Fifth Test, played at the Oval, saw England win the toss and bat.
 They compiled 280, Mailey taking five wickets.
 Australia responded with 302, dismissed late on the second day.
 At stumps, England – in their second innings – were 0/49.
 A violent thunderstorm inundated the ground overnight, rendering the pitch sticky.
 Collins attracted a great deal of negative attention by using the inexperienced Arthur Richardson as a main strike bowler at the expense of the likes of Mailey and Clarrie Grimmett.
 The English openers, Hobbs and Sutcliffe, took advantage of this by compiling a 172-run opening partnership.
 England were bowled out in their second innings for 436, 415 runs ahead.
 Australia were dismissed for 125, losing the match by 289 runs.
 The Test was to be Collins's last.

 Such was the disappointment at losing the Ashes, Collins was stripped not only of the New South Wales captaincy but also that of his local club, Waverley.
 Former players, including his former Waverley captain, the influential Monty Noble, publicly criticised Collins' captaincy.
-Hunter Hendry, viewing the match from the stands, suspected Collins threw the match.
+Hunter Hendry, viewing the Fifth Test from the stands, suspected Collins threw the match.
 Despite his reputation as a gambler, there is no material evidence that Collins ever fixed the result of any cricket match.